 There’s a whole lot more to learn about proper lighting but let’s stick to the basics because I know you still have to deal with those butterflies in your stomach.
 So let’s move on quickly to…

-Hands down the best place to practice being on camera is Blab.im!
-But you can try Facebook Live, Instagram, Periscope, or YouTube Live, like I’m doing now.
-Here’s the reason I like to use Blab.
+Hands down the best place to practice being on camera is in a private group!
+But you can try Facebook Live, Instagram, YouTube Live or even Twitter.
 Most of the people in the community are super helpful and they will give you tips and pointers if you ask for help.
 It’s just like when your Mom taught you how to ride a bike for the very first time.
 It’s so much easier when someone is there coaching you along.

 #4.
 Take a deep breath and try to relax.
 Just try to be natural.
 I started meditating earlier this year and I've always been a fan of practicing yoga.